 Let me give you an example: if a company that procures chocolate from Ghana and Côte d’Ivoire buys emissions certificates, that doesn’t help fix the problems that cocoa farms are facing, including their lack of resilience.
 So we need to invest in the farms.

-We need to create an entirely new economy that is resistant to climate change and also contributes through its activities to stemming climate change by switching transitioning from fossil fuels to renewable energy
+We need to create an entirely new economy that is resistant to climate change and also contributes to stemming climate change by transitioning from fossil fuels to renewable energy

 You’ve mentioned that you used to head up the European Forest Institute.
 The forest fires in California have been all over the headlines in recent weeks.
 What can be done from an economic perspective to prevent disasters like this?